-In 1983, Penderecki wrote Dies irae.
+In 1983, Penderecki wrote Dies Irae.
 Three parts formed the base of a version which was presented for the composer’s birthday celebrations in Washington.
-A year later, Dmitri Rostropovich played the Polish Requiem in Stuttgart, enriched with Requiem aeternam, Kyrie, Tuba mirum and Mors stupebit as well as Lux aeterna, Libera me, Domine abd Finale (this version is now called the 1984 version).
-This is not the end yet, in 1993, he added Sanctus, and after the death of Karol Wojtyła (John Paul II) – Chaconne per archi.
-The whole piece lasts more than 1 and a half hours.
+A year later, Dmitri Rostropovich played the Polish Requiem in Stuttgart, enriched by the Requiem Aeternam, Kyrie, Tuba Mirum and Mors Stupebit as well as Lux Aeterna, Libera Me, Domine abd Finale (this is now known as the 1984 version).
+In 1993, he added Sanctus and, after the death, of John Paul II – Chaconne per Archi.
+The whole piece is an hour and a half long.

 - Refererence in Penderecki's work: Piano concerto Zmartwychwstanie (Resurrection) (2012)

 In 2002, Penderecki once again shocked the audience, or more precisely, divided it.
 The performance of his piano concerto entitled Resurrection – written by the composer in response to the 9/11 attacks – was booed, with many people leaving the auditorium.
 In his Love me Pender text, Jan Topolski asked:

 Krzysztof Penderecki: Music Isn’t Just the Notes

 Is the true meaning of postmodernism, in which we apparently live, equal with the notion that it suffices to sit down in a library over a music score, and cut out Rachmaninov’s strings, Mahler’s pathos (and his title!), Chopin’s figurations and passages, Ravel’s instrumentations, and harps and bells of film music and simply put them together?
 That’s it?
 And it’s ready?